 Some foreign analysts and businesspeople remain skeptical, saying the country’s investment climate is still too unstable, but others argue that North Korea could be establishing here the kind of laboratory that the Chinese Communist Party set up in the fishing village of Shenzhen in 1980 to help move China forward.

-(architecture) a tall vertical cylindrical structure standing upright and used to support a structure
+a vertical cylindrical structure supporting a structure

 But Rason’s port remains ice-free, a rarity in Northeast Asia, and officials there see shipping as a pillar of economic growth, along with seafood processing and tourism.